Use Time Command in Linux

 To let this tutorial works better, consider the below options and continue reading.

-A system running any Linux distribution.
+A system or Linux VPS hosting running any distribution.

 A non-root user with sudo privileges.